ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 3. Construct the resulting entity, by calling a remote api.
 4. Insert the data to the database.

-If the motivation for this article is of interest, then compare the initial solution to the final solution.
+If the motivation for this article is of interest, then compare the code [here](#accumulating-errorsinitial) to the final solution.

 ## Domain
 To exemplify the problem, we will go though adding a feature for creating users.